 Steps

-Preheat the static oven to 350°F
+Preheat the oven to 347°F

 Storage of the Christmas Log

-Should baking powder be used or not?
+Should baking powder be added or not?